Plan Your Visit

 Volcano House – View the crater from the Volcano House's walkway or get a drink from the bar and take it to the Meditation Room where you can also take in the view of the crater.

-Kīlauea is the world’s most active volcano and has been erupting since 1983.
-However, lava has not been flowing since August 2018 when the latest eruption in lower Puna ended, which was 25 miles from Volcano Village.
+Kīlauea is the world’s most active volcano and the latest eruption (1983 to 2018) was the longest in recorded history.
+Lava has not been seen since August 2018 when the latest eruption in lower Puna ended.
 Explore the island by boat, helicopter or bike tour.
-See awe inspiring waterfalls and the newly created coastline by boat or be amazed by lava fields by Helicopter or take a bike ride through the lava fileds in lower Puna.
+See awe inspiring waterfalls and the newly created coastline by boat or be amazed by lava fields by helicopter or take a bike ride through the lava fields in lower Puna.

 When booking with the following tour operators, please mention you are guests and recommended by Hale 'Ohu B&B.